Venomous0511/math_wizdom/README.md

 3. **Commit your changes** (`git commit -m 'Add some AmazingFeature'`)
 4. **Push to the branch** (`git push origin feature/AmazingFeature`)
 5. **Open a Pull Request**

+Please ensure your code follows our coding standards and includes appropriate tests.

 ---